idun-corp/Idun-Examples/Idun-Api/authentication/README.md

-Migration from old Authentication method.
+## Migration from old Authentication method.

 In previous version, Idun authentication was done by putting predefined Authorization code into Authorization header.
-In a new version, this is basically the same, the only difference is that the token is not statically defined, but obtained during the authentication process.
-Another difference is that the token is preceded by 'Bearer ' keyword.
+In a new version, the procedure is basically the same, the only difference is that the token is not statically defined, but obtained during the authentication process described above.
+Another difference is that the token is preceded by 'Bearer ' keyword in Authorization header.
+Also, in case of 'Daemon application', the token refreshment must be coded and daemon must take care that the token is not expired.
+Additionally, proper error handling in case the token validation failed, must be performed.

+In case of MSAL libraries for Javascript (Angular or other frameworks), the token refreshment is performed by the library itself.